vaibhavsagar/website/drafts/refactoring-haskell.md

 (`strongConnect`, `addSCC`, `push`, and `pop`).

 The first change is using more suitable data structures.
-Tarjan's algorithm is only linear in the size of the graph when operations such as checking if `w` is on the stack and looking up indices happen in constant time ($O(1)$).
+Tarjan's algorithm is only linear in the size of the graph when operations, such as checking if `w` is on the stack and looking up indices, happen in constant time ($O(1)$).
 I'm currently using `Data.Map` and `Data.Set` which are both implemented with trees and are $O(\log{}n)$ in these operations.
 A better choice would be [`Data.Vector.Mutable`](http://hackage.haskell.org/package/vector/docs/Data-Vector-Mutable.html) from the `vector` package, which does have constant-time operations.

+This refactoring mostly consists of initialising vectors with a known length and replacing calls to `lookup` and `insert` with calls to `read` and `write`.

 <details>
 <summary>2SAT.hs using `vector`</summary>